Road Bike Wheels Buyer’s Guide

 Your comfort on the bike is another factor to consider.
 We’ve all been there.
 You’re halfway through a century ride, and already sore.
 There’s not much more demoralizing than knowing you’ve got another 50 miles of pain to endure.
 Of course, a lot of this comes down to your position on the bike.
-However, wheels also have a role to play here.
+Wheels also have a role to play here.
 For example, deeper section rims are likely to have a much harsher ride than shallow rims.
-This is certainly something to consider if you’re looking more at riding longer distances.
+This is something to consider if you’re looking at riding longer distances.
 There is always a trade-off to consider somewhere.

 Let’s face it.
-Upgrading your wheels is about far more than just how they perform.
+Upgrading your wheels is about far more than how they perform.
 It’s of vital importance that they make you feel like part of the community.
-It’s undeniable that cyclists can be a harsh bunch, and heading off on a group ride with a vastly inferior setup is likely to make you the talk of the peloton for all the wrong reasons.
+It’s undeniable that cyclists can be a harsh bunch, and heading off on a group ride with a inferior setup is likely to make you the talk of the peloton for all the wrong reasons.

 To the uninitiated, cycling does have its potential fashion faux pas to avoid.
 While not as terminal to your social status as mixing a Campy crankset with Shimano gearing, some might still take issue with Shimano wheels with a Campy groupset, for example.
 Despite the fickleness of some within the cycling community, it’s important not to get too carried away with how you look.

 At the end of the day, it’s all about what makes you get out more and enjoy your cycling.
-If sparkly wheels help you feel like one of the gang, then it’s certainly something to think about.
+If sparkly wheels help you feel like one of the gang, then it’s something to think about.

 Another consideration is where you’ll be riding.
 If you’re looking at riding up Mt.
-Lemmon anytime soon, then you’ll probably want to consider something a little more lightweight.
+Lemmon anytime soon, then you’ll want to consider something a little more lightweight.

 Enjoyment & Motivation

-For many, the major aim will simply be the pure, unadulterated pleasure that comes with a new set of wheels.
+For many, the major aim will be the pure, unadulterated pleasure that comes with a new set of wheels.
 Even if they don’t actually make you faster, you’ll feel faster.
 The quality they’ll bring over a stock set of wheels will give your bike a new lease on life, and if this doesn’t inspire you to train harder, then not much will.

 Is it worth splashing the cash?

 Up to a certain price point (around $800), spending an extra bit of money is likely to see pretty big jumps in performance.
 This could be in the form of durability, lightness, or aerodynamics.
-Above this point, however, the gains tend to diminish.
+Above this point the gains tend to diminish.
 For example, the differences between a $350 wheelset and a $700 wheelset are likely to be huge.
 On the other end of the price scale, spending $1800 instead of $1000 isn’t going to result in such gains.
 Regardless of how much you spend, anything over $250 is likely to be a good improvement over many stock wheels.

-As we’ll discuss later, for all but very serious racers, splashing out for carbon is simply not cost effective in terms of performance gains.
+As we’ll discuss later, for all but very serious racers, splashing out for carbon is not cost effective in terms of performance gains.
 This means that the budget for most amateur cyclists will fall somewhere between $350 and $800.
-If you’re really looking to up your speed, then a wheel at the higher end of this price range is likely to be for you.
+If you’re looking to up your speed, then a wheel at the higher end of this price range is likely to be for you.

 This will allow you to look at getting some decent mid or deep-section rims.
 If you’re looking for something a bit faster, but also tougher than your current wheelset for everyday use, then it might make sense to spend a little less.
 You’ll still see some excellent performance gains, without breaking the bank.